avitex/rust-dangerous/README.md

 - Primitive type support.
 - Optional verbose errors.

 **\[1]** Allocations for error cases (`alloc` feature is recommended for better perf).
 **\[2]** Zero-dependencies if the `unicode` feature is disabled.

-This library intentions are to provide a simple interface for explicitly handling user-generated data safely.
+This library's intentions are to provide a simple interface for explicitly handling user-generated data safely.
 It tries to achieve this by providing useful primitives for parsing data and an optional, but solid, debugging interface with sane input formatting and errors to weed out problems before, or after they arise in production.

 Passing down errors as simple as `core::str::Utf8Error` may be useful enough to debug while in development, however when just written into logs without the input/context, often amount to noise.
 At this stage you are almost better off with a simple input error.

 Ever tried working backwards from something like this?